utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ### Filter to the data we need

 The first thing we need to think about is the date range of our dataset.
 We downloaded five full years of data plus several months of the current year.
-If we include 2020, then our chart will look like a sharp decrease at the end because it only has a partial year of data.
+If we include the most recent partial year, then our chart will look like a sharp decrease at the end because it is fewer than 12 months.

 - Start a new tab since we are starting a new quest/answer.
 Name it **IntakesByYear**.
 - Use **Start from tab** and choose the **Import** tab.
 - Add a new step with **Filter by condition**.
   - Choose `Date` for the column.
   - For the operation, choose **Date is after**
-  - Fill in "2019-12-31", the last date we want to keep.
+  - Fill in "2020-12-31", or the last date of whatever "last year" is as you do this.
   - Choose the **Delete** option and play the step.
 (This step takes some time.
 Be patient.)

+> LAST WARNING: Images are old.
+Don't just copy or trust values from the images.
+Use them just as a guide for your circumstances.

 <img src="img/wb-byyear-filter.png" width="300">